 Of course, one of the main things that drew me to this story was the Tokyo setting, and I loved the way the setting is described.
 It is so interesting to learn about the culture and social norms in Japan along with Elle.
 The city really comes to life in the book, and I personally think that Cohn’s depiction does it justice.
 Just reading about the bustling metropolis had me dying to visit Tokyo!

-My Almost Flawless Tokyo Dream Life is a sweet story about family and adapting to a new lifestyle.
+My Almost Flawless Tokyo Dream Life by Rachel Cohn is a sweet story about family and adapting to a new lifestyle.
 I enjoyed the main character and the descriptions of Japan.
 I would recommend this one to those looking for something short and sweet.